MUtils-MC/MChallenge-Addon/README.md

 ---

 ## HOW TO
->If you already know how to clone and access repositories, skip to step 3
+>If you already know how to clone and access repositories, skip to step 3.<br>
+> Just make sure to add the ``mutils-addon`` tag

 ### - Step 1
-Clone this repository to create your new addon.
+Clone this repository to create your new addon and add the tag ``mutils-addon`` by clicking on the cogwheel in the about section.
 Create a new IntelliJ project and click on `Project from Version Control` and enter your repository URL.
 Finally, wait for Gradle to load your new project.<br>
 <details><summary>Images - Click to unfold</summary>
 Clone this template repository<br>